lmb2/chatbots/Developer.md

     The basic pattern is: ``[tagToCheckAdditional]`` <br>
     <br/>
     <ins>Let's take a look at the example entry:</ins> <br>
-    If the predicted tag(class) the bot has made is ``"location"`` an addtional content check about the user-input and the patterns of the ``"location"``-tag will be done.<br>
+    If the predicted tag(class) the bot has made is ``"location"`` an additional content check about the user-input and the patterns of the ``"location"``-tag will be done.<br>
-    If the hightest similarty, after checking the user-input with all patterns, is to low the <b>google</b>-tag will be set. <br>
+    If the hightest similarity, after checking the user-input with all patterns, is to low the <b>google</b>-tag will be set. <br>
-    To give you an concrete example why the ``"location"``-tag is in this list take an look at the intent:
+    To give you a concrete example why the ``"location"``-tag is in this list, take a look at the intent:
     ```json
     {
         "tag": "location",